wahyuwiyoko/blog-data/content/posts/fix-black-screen-lock-in-debian.md

 ---

 ## Intro

 This issue may occur on computer that use Intel graphics.
 This happens when I try to turn on the computer when it's locked, and the screen suddenly goes black.

 ## Solutions

-First, open the terminal and enter this command below:
+Open the terminal and enter this command below.

 ```shell
 sudo mkdir /etc/X11/xorg.conf.d
 ```

 This command will create a new directory in `/etc/X11/`.

 And then, enter this command below to create a new file: `20-intel.conf`

 ```shell
 sudo nano /etc/X11/xorg.conf.d/20-intel.conf
 ```

-Enter this code below:
+Enter this code below.

 ```shell
 Section "Device"
 Identifier "Intel Graphics"